Group7C/CourseworkAppDocumentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Team 7c Documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+This is the home page for our documentation.
+Below you can find documentation for different screens and other important information.

 .. note::

    This project is under active development.
+Expect changes to this site.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   Difficulties
+   Login
+   Join Project
+   Create Project
+   Home page
+   Settings
+   Contribution Page